sameben23/sameben23/README.md

 - 📫 You can reach me via email at ebensam995@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/ebenezer-sam-a34992159/

 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love choral music
+- ⚡ Fun fact: I love classical and choral music

 <!---
 sameben23/sameben23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.